acoustesh/puco-EEFF/instructions/03_extract_detailed_costs.md

                 continue

             # Check if this is Nota 21 (Costo de Venta)
-            # Look for "Gastos en personal" in first column
             text_content = str(table).lower()

             if "gastos en personal" in text_content and "energía eléctrica" in text_content: